Kettlebell Lunges | Top 8 Lunge Variations You Can Do

 - Keeping that static position, take a big step forward, keeping the torso straight

-- Lunge down slowly, without hitting the ground with your knee
+- Lunge down slowly, gently touching your knee to the ground

 - Push back up to the initial position and do the same on the opposite leg